 Turnover times of the compounds are calculated based on a two-pool model that requires three parameters to be fitted: the turnover time of the fast-cycling pool, the turnover time of the passive pool and the proportion of the fast-cycling pool.
 As only one radiocarbon measurement per compound and depth interval is available, two of the parameters need to be estimated, while one can be fitted accordingly.
-We use the proportion of the low-density particulate organic matter consisting of little decomposed residues, the so-called light fraction of the samples (Van der Voort et al., 2017), to constrain the size of the fast-cycling pool.
-The turnover time of the fast-cycling pool can be estimated accordingly as the single-pool turnover time of this light fraction.
+We use the proportion of the labile low-density fraction of the samples (Van der Voort et al.,

+2017) to constrain the size of the fast-cycling pool.
+The turnover time of the fast-cycling pool can be estimated accordingly as the single-pool turnover time of the light fraction.
 Alternatively, the GDGT turnover in topsoil based on stable carbon isotopes has been shown to be similar to short-chain fatty acids (Weijers et al., 2010; Huguet et al., 2017).
 Thus, the turnover time of these compounds based on a single-pool box model can also be used to constrain turnover time of the fast-cycling pool of GDGTs.
-For simplicity, a lag-term addressing the time between atmospheric carbon fixation and input into the soil is not used, as it is shorter than a decade (Solly et al., 2018) and its potential influence is hence already covered by the range of the turnover time estimates of the fast pool (Table 1.
-The resulting GDGT turnover times based on either short-chain FAs or the light fraction differ by less than 5%.
+For simplicity, a lag-term addressing the time between atmospheric carbon fixation and input into the soil is not used, as it is shorter than a decade (Solly et al., 2018) and its potential influence is hence already covered by the range of the turnover time estimates of the fast pool.
 The low Δ^{14} C values of GDGTs in the deeper soil intervals result in a turnover time of the passive GDGT pool in the order of 1400 to 2000 years between 10 and 20 cm depth and 2000 up to 6000 years in the lowest depth interval in either soil (Table 1).
 These results are insensitive to changes of either the turnover time and the size of the labile pool: A change of ± 10 % of the proportion of the fast pool or ± 500 years of the turnover time of the fast pool results in a maximum change of 10 % of the overall GDGT turnover time in the two lower depth intervals in either soil.
 Thus, despite the uncertainties in the estimation of the proportion of the pools and the turnover time of the fast pool, the turnover time of both groups of GDGTs clearly exceeds a millenium.